CommunityNHS IVF Eligibility CalculatorAbout us

 How do I know what my ICB covers, and if I’m eligible?

-If you've reached this point in the guide, your brain is probably hurting.
-We get it - navigating your NHS fertility options is downright confusing.
-That's why we built our NHS Fertility Funding calculator.
-All you need to do is add in some basic information, and we'll send you a personalised look at whether you're likely to be covered by NHS-funded fertility treatment.
+Navigating your NHS fertility options is downright confusing.
+That's why we built our NHS IVF Eligibility calculator.
+All you need to do is add some basic information, and we'll send you a personalised look at whether you're likely to be covered by NHS-funded fertility treatment.

 How do I get started with NHS fertility treatment?

-We recommend first using our NHS Fertility Funding calculator above to understand what may, or may not, be available to you.
+We recommend first using our NHS IVF Eligibility calculator to understand what may, or may not, be available to you.
 While the results are only an estimate, it can save you hours of thankless research online, helping you feel more in control and informed about what your ICB offers.

 It's essential you speak with your GP, who can advise you further on what you may or may not be eligible for.
 They may also refer you to a specialist for preliminary tests.